400 N Walker Ave #130, Oklahoma City, OK Phone: (405) 605-2426

 Sheffer v.
 Carolina Forge Company (2011), Oklahoma Supreme Court

-Employees of Carolina Forge were on a business trip and rented a car paid for by the employer.
-After dinner, the employees went to a casino 30 miles away, becoming intoxicated.
-On the drive back, the employee driving missed an exit and got into an accident, injuring the plaintiffs.
+In this case, employees of Carolina Forge were on a business trip and rented a car paid for by the employer.
+After dining, the employees visited a casino 30 miles away and became intoxicated.
+The employee driving the car missed an exit and crashed, injuring the plaintiffs.

-Parents and minor children injured in a car accident sued the driver’s employer under theories of respondeat superior and negligent entrustment.
-The trial court granted summary judgment to the employer.
-Supreme Court reversed, finding reasonable minds could differ on whether the driver was in scope of employment and whether the employer negligently entrusted the vehicle.
-So, negligent entrustment is a question for the jury.
-Suppose an employee is on an open-ended business trip, and the employer encourages or authorizes drinking.
-In that case, the employer may be liable for accidents related to intoxication under respondeat superior and negligent entrustment.
+The injured parties, consisting of parents and minor children, sued the driver’s employer under theories of respondeat superior and negligent entrustment.
+The trial court initially ruled in favor of the employer.
+However, the Supreme Court reversed this decision, stating that reasonable minds could disagree on whether the driver acted within the scope of employment and whether the employer had negligently entrusted the vehicle.
+Thus, negligent entrustment is a matter for the jury to decide.
+If an employee is on a business trip with no fixed agenda, and the employer condones or permits alcohol consumption, the employer might be held liable for accidents stemming from intoxication under both respondeat superior and negligent entrustment principles.

 Spears v.
 Preble (1983), Oklahoma Supreme Court

-Preble borrowed Lambert’s car with permission and a restriction to return it by 11:30 p.m.
-Preble committed a burglary with the car and was chased by Spears, resulting in a collision.
-Spears sued to collect a judgment against State Farm.
-The court found that Preble had general permission to use the car without restrictions, so State Farm’s policy covered the accident.
-The rationale is that once general permission is given to use a car, coverage applies even if the particular use was not contemplated.
+In this instance, Preble had Lambert’s permission to use his car, stipulating that it be returned by 11:30 p.m.
+Preble used the car to commit a burglary and was pursued by Spears, leading to a collision.
+Spears sought to collect a judgment against State Farm.
+The court determined that Preble had been given general permission to use the car; thus, State Farm’s policy covered the accident.
+The logic was that once general permission for car use is granted, coverage is applicable even if the specific use was not anticipated.

 What Happens if the Person Driving My Car Does Not Have Their Insurance?